4 FSA Eligible Expenses to Make Before it’s Too Late

 If you have contributed funds to a flexible spending account (FSA) this year, you have approximately two weeks left (December 31 deadline) to use the funds before they vanish into thin year.
 And that would be a true shame, since it was your money!

 On top of that, 2011 FSA changes present another interesting dilemma.
 As part of the Affordable Care Act, you can no longer purchase over the counter medicine or drugs without a prescription with your FSA funds starting in 2011.
+Update: The IRS has begun permitting a $500 rollover of FSA funds – however, your employer has to adopt this (it is not automatic for everyone).

 Here are three ways that you can use up this year’s remaining FSA balance before it’s too late (make sure your employer’s plan allows each of the following).